Aaron Simpson (footballer, born 1997)

-Aaron Simpson (born 7 March 1997) is an English professional footballer who plays as a full back for National League South club Chippenham Town.
-He has previously played for Maidstone United and on loan at Portsmouth, AFC Telford United, Kilmarnock, FC Jumilla, Waterford and Dover Athletic.
+Aaron Simpson (born 7 March 1997) is an English footballer who currently plays as a full back for Gainsborough Trinity.
+He has previously played for Maidstone United and on loan at Portsmouth, AFC Telford United, Kilmarnock and FC Jumilla.

+In 2021, he was a contestant on the seventh series of Love Island.

 Career

 Maidstone United

 Simpson began his career at Maidstone United.
 For the first half of the 2014–15 season, Simpson featured for Maidstone eight times in the league and five times in the FA Cup as Maidstone, then of the Isthmian League beat league opposition in Stevenage to set up a second round proper tie with Wrexham.
 Maidstone lost this match 3-1 and Simpson was also sent off.

 Wolverhampton Wanderers

 In February 2015, he signed for Wolverhampton Wanderers on a two-year contract.

 Portsmouth (loan)

 On 31 January 2017, Simpson joined Portsmouth on loan until the end of the season.
 On 17 March however, he returned to his parent club after failing to make a single appearance on the south-coast.